To prevent leaks, use the table below to determine if your home’s plumbing lifespan is adequate or if water pipes are bursting for attention.

 Lead pipes, used in the early 1900s, have a life expectancy of 100 years, but they can leach lead into your drinking water, a potential health hazard.
 Lead pipes are typically dull gray and the surface of the pipe can be easily scratched with a knife or key.

-If you suspect that your home has lead water pipes, have the water tested.
-If results show the lead content at 15 parts per billion (15 ppb) or more, call in a professional plumber to replace your home’s lead pipes.
+If you suspect your home has lead water pipes, have the water tested.
+If results show the lead content at 15 parts per billion (15 ppb) or more, hire a professional plumber to replace the lead pipes.